 Click here to leave a comment

 Did you make friends in jail?
-Are you trying to throw a shout out to someone you met in jail?
-Say wassup here, just leave a message below.
+Are you trying to send a message to someone you met in jail?
+Say hello here, just leave a message below.

-Throw a shout out to Wayne County Detention Center
+Send a message to Wayne County Detention Center

 Return To Main Menu